Francklin2/RTKLIB_Touchscreen_GUI/README.md

 # RTKLIB_Touchscreen_GUI

 RTKLIB GUI for Raspberry Pi with touchscreen made with Qt by the ENSG students

+Take a look to the wiki pages for installation instrucrions and user manual

 To build this project you will need :